 Weak_ptr Example in C++

-Let us take an example to illustrate the weak_ptr in C++.
+Let's consider an example to demonstrate the functionality of the weak_ptr in C++.

 Example